codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/launching-a-composition-and-defining-a-service-environment-variables-using-a-file.md

 ---
-title: "Launching a composition and defining a service environment variables using a file"
+title: "Launching a composition and defining a service environment variable using a file"
 description: ""
 group: yaml-examples
 sub_group: examples